qezz/simple-metrics/README.md

 Because there's no global registry, and because the metrics are data-driven, it becomes relatively easy to test your application.
-See unit tests in the code, or a simple example below.
+See unit tests in the code, [examples](examples), or keep reading for a simple demo.

 ## Usage